d-bl/MAE-gf/docs/fish.md

 ## Fish notation
 Lets call the horizontal rows the _bones_, the vertical lines the _spines_, and the in between rows the _waves_.
 Fish B,S,W means: the number of Bones, the number of Spines and the number of Waves.
 There are two ways of zero waves, noted with "0" and "-" respectively.
-See the picture at the top of this article.
+See the picture at the top of this page.

 ## Fish examples
 * WI E14